Welcome & Thank You for choosing POTC!

 - Bring a clicker if you clicker train.
 If you want more information about clicker training, ask your instructor.

-- Let instructors know if your dog is reactive to people or dogs.
+- Let instructors know if your dog has food allergies or is reactive to people or dogs.

 - No dog will be allowed to participate in class without proof of vaccinations (Rabies, Parvo, and Distemper) by the first night of class.